selalib/selalib/REPOSITORY_README.txt

 'gysela_public' will contain the baseline public version of Gysela, whose capabilities we intend to keep compatible with our other developments.
-However, since the public version of Gysela is derived from the propietary version owned by the CEA, only the CEA personnel will work updating this part of the repository.
+However, since the public version of Gysela is derived from the proprietary version owned by the CEA, only the CEA personnel will work updating this part of the repository.